lkgoerges/lkgoerges/README.md

 Corsair K95 RGB Platinum
 Samsung Odyssey Neo G95NC

+## 🌎 Contries been to

+- Germany
+- Croatia
+- Bosnia and Herzegovina
+- The Netherlands
+- The USA
+- France
+- Japan
+- Egypt

 <!--
 **lkgoerges/lkgoerges** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.